 New England Graphic Medicine Summit Returns

-We are pleased to announce the return of the New England Graphic Medicine (NEGM) Summit on October 24, 2025, featuring a half-day incubator designed to foster community and collaboration at the intersection of healthcare and comics across New England.
+We were pleased to announce the return of the New England Graphic Medicine (NEGM) Summit on October 24, 2025, featuring a half-day incubator designed to foster community and collaboration at the intersection of healthcare and comics across New England.
 Since the conference’s original launch in 2019 as “the New England Graphic Medicine Comic-Con,” the field of Graphic Medicine has grown considerably in Boston and the region.

 NEGM25 Summit Programming